pekka1234/ImageGenerator/README.md

 Here is the above image creation process in steps:

+Note: When values are put in the terminal, no spaces are allowed

 1. Selecting if image will be black & white (0) or color image (1).
 In image creation above, black & white (0) was selected.

+2. Inserting image' width and height in pixels.
+In image creation above, 500 was selected to be the width and height.